microsoft/pxt-adafruit/docs/reference/input/rotation.md

 ### Example: micro:bit leveler

-This program helps you move the BBC micro:bit until it is level.
+This program helps you move the @boardname@ until it is level.
 When it is level, the micro:bit shows a smiley.

 If you are running this program in a browser, you can tilt the